 What Is THCV?

-Whether you are a patient or a healthcare professional, you are going to want to become familiar tetrahydrocannabivarin (THCV).
-This super-star compound has an array of unique therapeutic effects that sets it apart from other phytocannabinoids.
+Whether you are a patient or a health care professional, you are going to want to become familiar with tetrahydrocannabivarin (THCV).
+This super-star compound has an array of unique therapeutic effects that set it apart from other phytocannabinoids.
 It is not as well-known as CBD and THC, but it is well-studied and abundant in cannabis plants, specifically so in some strains.

 Some of the conditions it can help with include:

 - Curbing panic attacks